O Rei do Gado: First phase

 Occurs during the Second World War in the 1940s.
-In São Paulo, two families, Berdinazzi and Mezenga have a feud over land.
-It happens that the children of two families, Giovanna Berdinazzi and Enrico Mezenga, fall in love, going against the fight of his parents, Giuseppe and Antonio.
-Giovanna and Enrico get married and have one son who is named Bruno, named after a brother of Giovanna, who died in the war and was a close friend of Enrico, despite the enmity between the families.
+In São Paulo, two families, the Berdinazzis and the Mezengas have a feud over land.
+It so happens that the children of the two families, Giovanna Berdinazzi and Enrico Mezenga, fall in love, going against the wishes of their parents, Giuseppe and Antonio.
+Giovanna and Enrico get married and have a son who is named Bruno, named after a brother of Giovanna, who died in the war and was a close friend of Enrico, despite the enmity between the families.